akhilchandran1/akhilchandran1/README.md

 ### Hi there 👋

 I'm Akhil Chandran from India, currently living in Ireland.
 Bachelor of Science (Honours) in Computing and IT graduate.
-I really enjoy learning languages and solving problems.
+I really enjoy learning programing languages and solving problems.

 ## Skills: